Buses & TransportationJanuary 18, 2023

 - Seeing that their children get to the pick-up point on time, and behave in a responsible manner at the bus stop.

-- Ensuring that an adult is available to meet the bus for all special education, special needs, nursery and kindergarten students.
+- Ensuring that an adult is available to meet the bus for all students enrolled in an Inclusion Support Services classroom/program, Nursery and Kindergarten.

 - Providing for alternate arrangements for their children in the event a bus does not arrive or is late due to unforeseen circumstances.